nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Difficulty Level:**

 As the group had prior experience with Orbital, it was easier to understand how to work together with one another to add to the AddressBook.
 However, the concepts of Software Engineering were new to all members in the team, and the difficulty lies in having to implement the code according to the Software Engineering principles.
-Most of our effort was dedicated to adding commands, and debugging cases that we have not previously considered.
+Most of our effort was dedicated to adding essential features, and debugging cases that we have not previously considered.

 **Challenges Faced:**